akshat2474/CarbonEye_App/README.md

 **Eyes on the forest.
 Always.**

-CarbonEye is a powerful tool designed to provide real-time intelligence on deforestation activities across the globe.
-By leveraging satellite imagery analysis, it empowers users to monitor specific regions, receive timely alerts, and generate detailed impact reports for environmental, social, and governance (ESG) purposes.
+CarbonEye is a powerful tool designed to provide real-time intelligence on deforestation activities across the globe

 The platform consists of three main parts:

-* **A powerful backend** built with Python and Flask, responsible for the heavy lifting of fetching and analyzing satellite data.
+* **A powerful backend** built with Python and FastAPI, responsible for the heavy lifting of fetching and analyzing satellite data.
 * **A cross-platform frontend application** built with Flutter, providing a rich, interactive user experience for analysis on mobile (iOS/Android) and the web.

 ## Full-Stack Architecture